nyannkov/mgc/README.md

 It is designed for resource-constrained systems, with a focus on **deterministic** behavior and **zero heap allocation**.

-While the core avoids dynamic memory allocation,
+While the core avoids dynamic memory allocation to remain lightweight and predictable,
-it integrates well with C++ features such as `std::vector` when used on the application side.
+this is intended to support user-side control over memory usage and efficient resource reuse,
+e.g., via `std::vector` or `std::unique_ptr`.

 > ⚠️ **Warning:** mgc is currently in active development.
 > Some interfaces and features may change without backward compatibility.